raspishake/rsudp/README.md

 2. Next, configure a datacast stream (formerly known as a UDP stream) to forward data to an open port on the computer where this program is running.
 By default this port is 8888.

 3. The UNIX installer will create a settings file in `$HOME/.config/rsudp/rsudp_settings.json`.
-(Windows users will need to type `rsudp -d default` to dump the settings to a file the first time they run this program.)
+(Windows users will need to type `rs-client -d default` to dump the settings to a file the first time they run this program.)
 Change the settings in this file to control how the client operates.

   To dump the default settings to a different location of your choosing, type `rs-client -d rsudp_settings.json`.
 (As stated above, to rebuild and overwrite the default settings file in `$HOME/.config/rsudp/rsudp_settings.json`, type `rs-client -d default`)